The redesign of a legacy financial adviser tool

 Understanding where we're at first is key.
 To begin, I delved deeply into the assessment of our existing platform and also examined some of our competitors, with a specific focus on usability, key features, design, and other relevant aspects.

-I then created and executed a research plan, using the following methods to accomplish my objectives:
+I then created and executed a research plan, using the following methods to learn the following:

 (i) User Interviews to unearth insights into the pain points, procedures, mental frameworks, goals and motivations of Financial Advisers.